 Charts from TradingView.

-It doesn’t matter that the prior patterns may not have fit our exact strategy.
-We are just looking for an estimate of how far the price can run from a similar area when compared to the entry area we are considering now.
+It doesn’t matter if the prior patterns fit our exact strategy.
+We are just looking for an estimate of how far the price can run once it breaks out and starts moving.

-The price ended up moving past the profit target.
+On the chart above, the price ended up running past the profit target.
 That’s ok.
-I am totally fine missing out on a few percent profit in favor of jumping into a different trade that could quickly produce 20%, 30%, or more.
+I am fine missing out on a few percent profit in favor of jumping into a different trade that could quickly produce another 20%, 30%, or more.

-Following this trade, another trade set up.
-When a “handle” occurs well outside a “cup”, I call it a continuation pattern.
-Here we have a continuation pattern, and we still have the same information.
+Following this trade, there was another trade set up.
+This setup was a triangle pattern because there was no cup (like on a cup and handle pattern).
 On prior occasions the price ran 19% to 24%, depending on the entry point.
 And the last run higher went 32%.
 On this next trade, I still prefer to be conservative…putting a target near 17% to 20%.

-With a 17% profit target, an entry above the consolidation (if the price moves above it…it did) and a stop loss below, this trade provides a 4.74:1 reward to risk.
-This trade went a big higher and then hit the stop loss.
+With a 17% profit target, an entry above the consolidation (if the price moves above it…it did), and a stop loss below, this trade provides a 4.74:1 reward to risk.
+After this screenshot, the price went a little higher and then dropped and hit the stop loss.
 Losses can’t be avoided.
-That’s why we want our wins to bigger than our losses.
+That’s why we want our wins to be bigger than our losses.

 This trade was a small Canadian company, Else Nutrition (BABY).
 It formed a beautiful cup and handle.
-We look back at the history and see how the price faired when it broke higher out of a sideways period.
+We look back at history to see how the price faired when it broke higher out of prior sideways periods.

 On this trade, I was quite conservative, putting my profit target at 50% above the entry point.
-Only about half of what the last rally was.
+The prior rally following a sideways period was 90%.
+So my 50% was a little more than half.
+Even a 75% target would have been fine.

 I entered at $1.15.
 Stop loss at $1.04.
 Target at $1.73.